-So, what exactly does this mean and how does it affect homebuyers and homeowners?
+So, what exactly does this mean for homeowners and potential homebuyers in 2023?
 Here’s what you need to know:

 1. What is a mortgage stress test?

 It’s a way of testing your highest financial threshold as a homeowner if you’re affected by a sudden bout of financial turmoil.
 In other words—if the worst happens (i.e. sudden loss of income or sharp increases in interest rates), you’d still be able to afford your mortgage payments.
 This can also help you prevent foreclosures in the future by gaining a better understanding of your financial limits.
 It’s a safety net for both the financial institution approving your mortgage and yourself as a homeowner.

 Effective June 1, the federal mortgage stress test increases to 5.25%, from 4.79% almost a 50 bps jump.
 Applicants must qualify at their mortgage contract rate plus 2% or 5.25%, whichever is higher.

 Let’s break down the math with an example:

 2.19 on a 5-Year Closed Fixed Rate + 2% = 4.19%